 What does this mean for investors and what can we do in the face of these unprecedented physical impacts of climate change?
 Given that we are already experiencing the physical (amongst other) impacts of climate change, the time to act is now.
 Action taken by investors will be influenced by various factors including the investment approach, asset class and time horizon.
 Nonetheless, we outline 9 different strategies investors can employ to incorporate the physical risks of climate change into their investment processes.

 Climate change is causing a wide range of physical impacts which have serious implications for investors and businesses.
-Below is a brief summary of the 'The Physical Impacts of Climate Change Whitepaper - the first in a five part series.
+Below is a brief summary of the full 'The Physical Impacts of Climate Change Whitepaper - the first in a five part series.

 Climate change is here